What Happens to AL MVP Bets if Judge, Raleigh Share Award?

 Photo By - Imagn Images.
 Seattle Mariners catcher Cal Raleigh (29) hits a two-run home run during the first inning against the Athletics at T-Mobile Park.
 Stephen Brashear-Imagn Images

-The American League Most Valuable Player Award is coming down to the wire, and sportsbooks could be headed for a split decision.
+The American League Most Valuable Player Award will be handed out Thursday, and sportsbooks could be headed for a split decision.

 Key Takeaways